Braces

 1. Metal or plastic braces - with brackets that are bonded to teeth:

-2. Invisalign Braces – invisible braces are ideal for those who do not have severe malocclusions.
-They comprise of custom made treatment trays that have been computer-fabricated according to the jaw structure.
+2. Invisible Braces - invisible braces are ideal for those who do not have severe malocclusions.
+They comprise of custom-made treatment trays that have been computer-fabricated according to the jaw structure.
 They are almost invisible to the eye and bonded to the front of the teeth.
-They do not cause irritation to gums and are stain resistant.
+They do not cause irritation to gums and are stain resistant. there are many different types of clear aligner systems such as Invisalign, Simpli5 and Clearstep.

-3. Lingual braces - these are attached to the back surfaces of the teeth, they are link traditional metal braces with wires but they are not visible fromt the front surfaces of your teeth and so have the advantages of being invisible to the view.
+3. Lingual braces - these are attached to the back surfaces of the teeth; they are traditional metal braces with wires but they are not visible from the front surfaces of your teeth and so have the advantages of being invisible to everyone else.
 Read more about lingual braces.

-4. Bands - that covermost of the teeth with metal bands that wrap around the teeth
+4. Bands - cover most of the teeth with metal bands that wrap around the teeth.

-5. Inman Aligners - the Inman Aligner is a new comer to the UK market, it achieves rapid teeth movements which problems related to minor movements of the upper and lower front teeth
+5. Inman Aligners - the Inman Aligner is a newcomer to the UK market; it achieves rapid teeth movements and is used for problems related to minor movements of the upper and lower front teeth.

-Oral hygiene whilst wearing braces is very important as food particles debris can easily get trapped behind brackets and wires and there is more chance of build up occuring.
+Oral hygiene whilst wearing braces is very important, as food particles debris can easily get trapped behind brackets and wires and there is more chance of build-up occurring.
 There are special cleaning brushes and tools to enable you to maintain a clean mouth whilst undergoing treatments with braces.
 Read our page on cleaning and looking after my braces for further information.